 What’s the recovery time for tongue-tie laser surgery?

+It takes about 2 weeks for your child’s mouth to heal after a tongue-tie procedure.
 Laser tongue-tie surgery allows for a short recovery period.
 This is because the laser cauterizes the wound as it cuts.
 Short recovery periods are ideal for children because it allows them to quickly heal with a minimum of fuss.

+It will be important for you to stretch your child’s mouth in order to make sure the frenulum does not become reattached during the healing process.
 A reputable tongue-tie laser dentist will be able to provide instructions for how to stretch your baby’s lips and tongue in the weeks after the procedure to prevent frenulum reattachment.

 What are the alternatives to tongue-tie laser surgery?